 About me

 In my research, I employ Text-as-Data and other Data Science-based approaches within the social sciences.
 My current academic focus primarily encompasses Comparative Political Science, International Relations, and Media Studies, although I also maintain a keen interest in Economics and Finance due to my background.
+My PhD dissertation addresses the question: 'What do news media in Putin’s Russia reveal about the regime’s survival strategy?'
+I completed my PhD at LSE in 2024 under the supervision of Tomila Lankina.
+My examiners were Ken Benoit (LSE) and Katerina Tertychnaya (Oxford).

 Previously, I freelanced as a Research Assistant, typically working on Data Science or Text-as-Data projects.
 In 2021/2022, I worked as a part-time RA for Katerina Tertychnaya (Oxford | UCL) and Tomila Lankina (LSE).
 Prior to that, I held similar roles for various projects at Warwick, SOAS, Waseda, LSE, and Princeton.
 I have also contributed to the development of Marimo in R and Quanteda software tutorials.
-In addition, I spent the spring of 2019 as a visiting researcher at Waseda University in Japan.
+In addition, I spent the spring of 2019 as a visiting researcher at Waseda University (早稲田大学) in Japan.
 My work at Waseda revolved around improving an LSA-based package.

-In 2022-2024, I am also assisting Dominique Lieven (Cambridge | LSE) with one of the Frederik Paulsen Programmes, a charity which offers support to young historians of Imperial Russia who may not have the financial means to travel abroad.
+In 2022-2024, I assisted Dominique Lieven (Cambridge | LSE) with one of the Frederik Paulsen Programmes, a charity which offers support to early-career scholars.

 I speak fluent English, Russian, and not-that-fluent Mandarin (HSK 4).
 I also understand/read in Ukrainian and Tatar as these are my native languages.